EsterNepolo/rmc_week_02_workshop/rmd/burden_of_disease_report.md

 ## Summary of CMNN Burden Findings

-The findings shows a notable difference in the trends DALY related to Communicable Diseases between the Burundi, Malawi and Namibia.
+The findings shows a notable difference in the trends of DALY related to Communicable Diseases between the Burundi, Malawi and Namibia.
 All three countries experienced a high burden of communicable diseases between the year 1990 and 2005.
 Notably, whilst Burundi and Malawi’s burden started